 Anya's rainbow wedding dress #Fashion#Fashion DIY#australia#beach#colorful#couples of color#multi-colored dress#non-floral bouquet#parasols#rainbow#ribbon veil Updated Feb 11 2016 (Posted Jun 3 2009) Ariel arielmstallings Photos by: Wildberry Studio & Design We all know I'm a sucker for a colorful wedding, but my eyes almost fell out of my skull when Zahra emailed me about Anya's full-spectrum Australian rainbow wedding … the rainbow dress!
 The rainbow ribbon veil!
 The rainbow ribbon-flower bouquet!
 The RAINBOW EVERYTHING!
 Of course, it should surprise no-one that Anya runs a website called RainbowHairColor.com.
 All photos by Wildberry Studio & Design And now, let's see a ton more pictures, courtesy of Australia's Wildberry Studio & Design… Behold, the dress: Behold, the ribbon veil: Behold, the kissing of the hottie groom: Behold, the bouquet made from rainbow ribbons: The bouquet, in case you were wondering, was made by the bride's mum and her friends.
 Here's a little video of them working on it: Behold, more kissing: Related Post A rainbow fairy dress that fulfills all your childhood dress-up dreams After rejecting the idea of a big wedding, Jordan and Philip decided to elope to one of their favorite places, The Albany Bulb.
 The area...
 Read more Wait can we talk about the dress?
 Well, here's the news that may disappoint some of you: ANYA'S DRESS WAS CUSTOM-MADE.
 If you want one like this, you'd need to have it made for you.
 Click here for our list of custom dressmakers who specialize in stuff like this.
 (I think Wedding Dress Fantasy could rock this style especially hard.)
 Here's what Anya said about having the dress made for her: In answer to the question about how the dress was made: it was custom-made for me.
 I had a friend who is a burlesque dancer and she recommended her friend who is a wedding dress maker by day and a burlesque costume maker by night!
 We met up and when I said "rainbow dress," she was not so sure.
 But after showing her my drawings of what i had in mind and talking my ideas through she was sold and totally pumped about it!
 She made the it all from scratch, and had a hard time finding all the colours of netting i wanted.
 But she blew me way with the result!
 The body was all boned and a proper corset (no bra needed!) and the back laced up.
 The inside was all silk so not scratchiness from the netting.
 When we first put the rainbow colours against the dress we decided that it very bright and didn't blend in with the dress to well and so came up with the idea of using a white piece over netting it to tone the colours down and help it blend into the rest of the dress better.
 I think that's what really helped to pull the colours together!
 And yes the veil is simply ribbons tied to a slide comb.
 Simple and easy!
 The bride with her mum All photos by Wildberry Studio & Design If you want to see so much more, here are a few links for you: The photographer's album Anya's website, packed with inspiring rainbow hair photos OUR RAINBOW WEDDINGS ARCHIVE!
-Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
+Ariel Author of three editions of the Offbeat Bride book and the forthcoming From Shitshow To Afterglow, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
-Subscribe to her newsletter to get the behind-the-scenes stuff.
+She writes weekly essays for her new publication, The Afterglow.
 PREVIOUS How to make paper flower bouquet from a French novel NEXT Save the Date cards with Post-it Notes!
 Show/Hide comments [ 58 ] I so want this dress, my son has Autism and I wanted a colour wedding dress 😉 to celebrate our family.
 Can you direct me on how to get one and where from?
 Thank you Reply The dress was custom-made.
 I'm betting these guys could make one for you: http://vendors.offbeatbride.com/listing/wedding-dress-fantasy Reply The gown's gorgeous but so is the bride herself!
 I love that last kissing shot, she has such a shy, sweet face.
 Reply Absolutely LOVE it!
 And totally reinforces my idea of rainbow bridesmaids…maybe I'll do a rainbow petticoat under my dress now because this is STUNNING!! 🙂 Reply OMG.
 Why have I never seen anything like this before?
 Not even copycats!
 I love this.
 What a brilliant idea.
 Just…wow!
 Reply Read more comments ‹ 1 2 Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.